north-pikmin/knowledge/src/python/regex.rst

     This function returns a match anywhere in the string

+.. tab:: re.sub

+    Subs the matched string with another string passed as an argument.

 Let's give some examples of these before going deeper into regex syntax.

 Suppose we have the following Python string: